 The value of your points can change significantly across multiple days of the week, so I always recommend checking cash prices before booking to see what value you’re getting.

-This allows you to redeem five free nights with points for the cost of four nights.
+Marriott has an incredible offer that allows you to get even more value from your points.
+This perk is called “Stay 5, pay for 4” and is available for everyone, with no blackout dates.
+This allows you to redeem five awards nights for the cost of four nights (the lowest priced night will be free).
 You must use points to cover the entire stay and the five nights must be consecutive at the same hotel.
-This is a great way to get an effective point “discount” on a 5+ night stay.
+This is a great way to get a discount on a 5+ night stay.

 For example, consider this reservation at the JW Marriott Washington DC hotel.
 This room averages $598 per night or 50,000 points per night because it is a Category 6.
 This means on a normal night we would get a value of 1.2 cents per point.
-Not bad!

-Don’t forget, you can use this perk at any reward level and you don’t need any special status to use it.
+This room would cost ~$3,000 total if you paid for five nights with cash.
+But it is only 200,000 Marriott points, thanks to the “Stay 5, pay for 4” perk, which increases the value of your points.
+Don’t forget, you can use this perk at any award level and you don’t need any special status to use it.
 Everyone is eligible.

 You can earn even more points by maintaining Marriott Bonvoy elite status.
 Different levels of elite status earn more bonus points.